 - It is strongly suggested that students sign a FERPA waiver so that all information can be discussed with parents, thereby allowing complete and accurate dissemination of information to the parents.

 - Students will work closely with the Study Abroad Coordinator throughout the entire process, to obtain any assistance necessary with the process or the selected program.

 - Once approved, students will participate in a pre-departure policy review session to be scheduled by the Study Abroad Coordinator.

 - Upon returning to campus, students will be required to prepare at least two presentations for the campus community to be coordinated with the Study Abroad Coordinator

 - Meet with the faculty member leading the trip abroad for trip details and cost.

-- Obtain an application (link to application)on-line or from the faculty member or the study abroad coordinator.
+- Download the application or obtain a paper application from the faculty member or the study abroad coordinator.

 - Complete the application including the required signatures.